MicrosoftDocs/customer-insights/ci-docs/segments.md

 Go to the **Segments** page to view the segments you created, their status and state, and the last time the data was refreshed.
 You can sort the list of segments by any column or use the search box to find the segment you want to manage.

-In B-to-C environments, the **Segments** page displays the number of members.
-In B-to-B environments, the **Segments** page displays **Audience Type** which indicates whether the segment is based on accounts or contacts.
+In B-to-C environments, the **Segments** page also displays the number of members.
+In B-to-B environments, the **Segments** page also displays **Audience Type** which indicates whether the segment is based on accounts or contacts.

 Select a segment to view available actions.